-The selling shareholders and their pledgees, donees, transferees or other successors in interest may offer and sell, from time to time, some or all of the common shares covered by this prospectus.
-We have registered the common shares covered by this prospectus for offer and sale by the selling shareholders so that those shares may be freely sold to the public by them.
-Registration of the common shares covered by this prospectus does not mean, however, that those shares necessarily will be offered or sold.
-We will not receive any proceeds from any sale of the common shares by the selling shareholders.
-We will pay all costs, expenses and fees in connection with the registration of the common shares, including fees of our counsel and accountants, fees payable to the SEC and listing fees.
-We estimate those fees and expenses to be approximately \$53,999.
-The selling shareholders will pay all underwriting discounts and commissions and similar selling expenses, if any, attributable to the sale of the common shares covered by this prospectus.
+The Selling Shareholders and its pledgees, donees, transferees or other successors in interest may offer and sell, from time to time, some or all of the common shares covered by this prospectus.
+We have registered the Common Shares covered by this prospectus for offer and sale by the Selling Shareholders so that those Common Shares may be freely sold to the public by them.
+Registration of the Common Shares covered by this prospectus does not mean, however, that similar selling expenses, if any, attributable to the sale of the Common Shares covered by this prospectus.

-The selling shareholders and their pledgees, donees, transferees or other successors in interest may sell the common shares covered by this prospectus from time to time, at market prices prevailing at the time of sale, at prices related to market prices, at a fixed price or prices subject to change or at negotiated prices, by a variety of methods including the following:
+The Selling Shareholders and their pledgees, donees, transferees or other successors in interest may sell the Common Shares covered by this prospectus from time to time, at market prices prevailing at the time of sale, at prices related to market prices, at a fixed price or prices subject to change or at negotiated prices, by a variety of methods including the following:

 - in privately negotiated transactions;

 - through broker-dealers, who may act as agents or principals;

-- in a block trade in which a broker-dealer will attempt to sell a block of common shares as agent but may position and resell a portion of the block as principal to facilitate the transaction;
+- in a block trade in which a broker-dealer will attempt to sell a block of Common Shares as agent but may position and resell a portion of the block as principal to facilitate the transaction;

 - through one or more underwriters on a firm commitment or best-efforts basis;

 - directly to one or more purchasers;

 - through agents; or

 - in any combination of the above.

-In effecting sales, brokers or dealers engaged by the selling shareholders may arrange for other brokers or dealers to participate.
+In effecting sales, brokers or dealers engaged by the Selling Shareholders may arrange for other brokers or dealers to participate.
 Broker-dealer transactions may include:

-- purchases of the common shares by a broker-dealer as principal and resales of the common shares by the broker-dealer for its account under this prospectus; - ordinary brokerage transactions; or - transactions in which the broker-dealer solicits purchasers.
+- purchases of the Common Shares by a broker-dealer as principal and resales of the Common Shares by the broker-dealer for its account under this prospectus; - ordinary brokerage transactions; or - transactions in which the broker-dealer solicits purchasers.

-At any time a particular offer of the common shares covered by this prospectus is made, a revised prospectus or prospectus supplement, if required, will be distributed which will state the aggregate amount of common shares covered by this prospectus being offered and the terms of the offering, including the name or names of any underwriters, dealers, brokers or agents, any discounts, commissions, concessions and other items constituting compensation from the selling shareholders and any discounts, commissions or concessions allowed or reallowed or paid to dealers.
-Any prospectus supplement, and, if necessary, a post-effective amendment to the registration statement of which this prospectus is a part will be filed with the SEC to reflect the disclosure of additional information with respect to the distribution of the common shares covered by this prospectus.
-In connection with the sale of the common shares covered by this prospectus through underwriters, underwriters may receive compensation in the form of underwriting discounts or commissions and may also receive commissions from purchasers of common shares for whom they may act as agent.
+At any time a particular offer of the Common Shares covered by this prospectus is made, a revised prospectus or prospectus supplement, if required, will be distributed which will state the aggregate amount of Common Shares covered by this prospectus being offered and the terms of the offering, including the name or names of any underwriters, dealers, brokers or agents, any discounts, commissions, concessions and other items constituting compensation from the Selling Shareholders and any discounts, commissions or concessions allowed or reallowed or paid to dealers.
+Any prospectus supplement, and, if necessary, a post-effective amendment to the registration statement of which this prospectus is a part will be filed with the SEC to reflect the disclosure of additional information with respect to the distribution of the Common Shares covered by this prospectus.
+Vornado has agreed that in the event Common Shares are transferred to a member of Mr. Fascitelli's immediately family, Vornado will file a supplement to this Prospectus to add such family member as a selling shareholder.

+In connection with the sale of the Common Shares covered by this prospectus through underwriters, underwriters may receive compensation in the form of underwriting discounts or commissions and may also receive commissions from purchasers of Common Shares for whom they may act as agent.
 Underwriters may sell to or through dealers, and these dealers may receive compensation in the form of discounts, concessions or commissions from the underwriters and commissions from the purchasers for whom they may act as agent.

-The common shares are listed on the NYSE under the symbol "VNO."
+The Common Shares are listed on the NYSE under the symbol "VNO."